vincent-zouzou/tuya_smart_plug_exporter/README-en.md

-Support Tuya Plug, Switch - Version 3.3
+Support Tuya Smart Plug, Switch - Version 3.3

 How to get the `local_key` of devices: https://github.com/jasonacox/tinytuya#setup-wizard